BIOP/qupath-extension-cellpose/README.md

 def cellpose = Cellpose2D.builder( pathModel )
 ```

+> **Note**
-> **Note** If you decide that your model needs more training, you can add more images to the Project and provide more annotated Training rectangles.
+> If you decide that your model needs more training, you can add more images to the Project and provide more annotated Training rectangles.
-> Further, you use your custom model to segment additional Training rectangles, as described in the *Prediction* section above, followed by manual correction.
+> You can use your custom model to segment additional Training rectangles, as described in the *Prediction* section above.
+Just be sure to
+> perform careful manual correction!
 > Then save the Project and re-run the training script with the path of the custom model from the previous training step.
-> You can repeat this process as needed, by adding more training data and training the model obtained from the previous run--just edit the path to the model.
+> If you save your edited Prediction and Training scripts, you can repeat this process as needed, by adding more training data and training the model
+> obtained from the previous run--just edit the path to the model.
 > This is analogous to the `cellpose` 2.0 GUI `human-in-the-loop` process.

 ### More training options